pyanjel7/mplugin_provider_pyro5/README.md

 $ myrrhc
  Welcome to Myrrhc Console (for test purpose only)
   - Use it with fairplay -
-Type help, copyright, credits, license for more information
+Type help, credits, license for more information

 ctrl-D to exit console